Bioinformatics Internship 2026 | Postdoctoral Researcher & Multiple Roles

 3. Create a resume that highlights your biology, coding, or research-related experience.

-4. Include personal or class projects, especially those with Python, R, or data tools.
+5. Include personal or class projects, especially those with Python, R, or data tools.

-5. If the internship needs a cover letter, keep it simple and specific to the role.
+6. If the internship needs a cover letter, keep it simple and specific to the role.

-7. Save deadlines and follow up after a week if you don’t hear back.
+8. Save deadlines and follow up after a week if you don’t hear back.

-8. Stay active on platforms like GitHub or LinkedIn since recruiters sometimes notice.
+9. Stay active since recruiters sometimes notice.

 Apply Here